jupyter-observablehq-bridge/multi-id-auth-page/README.md

 - [Google single signin](https://developers.google.com/identity/sign-in/web/sign-in)
 - SG Connect (corporate example)
-- a demo ID provider that provides random credentials without redirect/login.

 To add/remove other ID providers simply clone the repo and publish your own JOBA.

-Most main stream ID providers offer off-the-shelf JavaScript libraries that encapsulate the complexity of the OAuth 2.0 mechanism (redirection, refresh, etc), are typically imported via top level `<script>` tags, and ultimately are very simple to use.
+Most main stream ID providers offer off-the-shelf JavaScript libraries that encapsulate the complexity of the OAuth 2.0 mechanism (redirection, refresh, etc), are typically imported via top level `<script>` tags, and then simple to use.

 Consequently a JOBA can be a simple aggregate of several ID providers user friendly authentication libraries.
 To make that even simpler the demo JOBA is written in [Vue](https://vuejs.org/) for structure but does **not** require a build step.